Raglan Mine: Inuit relations

 In February 1995 Falconbridge Ltd. signed an Impact and Benefits Agreement (IBA) called the "Raglan Agreement (1995)" with the local Inuit community.
 The mine’s direct contribution to Nunavik’s economy was forecasted to be $130 million by the end of 2007.
 Originally the complex was created with the participation of the Inuit owned Makivik Corporation, with the hopes of attracting employment for local residents.
 Glencore is working with the Kativik Regional Government and the Kativik School Board to educate the local Inuit population so they will be able to work at the mine.
 Glencore aims to have at least 20% Inuit workers in the workforce.
 Currently the mines' Inuit work force is close to 20% with most of the remainder being French Canadian from southern Quebec.
 Given the cultural mix at the complex, ethnic origin and discrimination are significant on-site issues.
 In an attempt to further ease any social or cultural strain, Inuit workers are flown home to their communities at the end of each two-week shift.

 Workforce

 Raglan Mine currently employs 1,280 workers.
 In May 2022, 630 members of the United Steelworkers union voted to strike after the union and Glencore failed to negotiate a new collective agreement.
 In July, Glencore’s improved offer was rejected by a vote of 76.7% of the union.
 On September 8, 2022, the United Steelworkers union announced that after a 15-week strike, the latest offer was approved by a vote 60.7%.

 Safety

 Raglan mine has won the national John T. Ryan Trophy in 2002, for having the lowest accident frequency of all metal mines in Canada.
 In 2007 it was awarded the F.J.
 O'Connell award by the Mining Association of Quebec for recording the most improvement of mine safety in Quebec.

-The operation as committed to a goal of “Zero Harm,” and has in turn adopted SafeNickel to create a culture of prevention.
+The operation has committed to a goal of “Zero Harm,” and has in turn adopted SafeNickel to create a culture of prevention.